 • Submit High School Transcripts, College Transcripts, and Test Scores to: Southwest Tech (email admissions@swtc.edu, or mail to Attn: Admissions, 1800 Bronson Blvd, Fennimore, WI 53809)

-Health Requirements listed below need to be submitted early in the first semester
+Health Requirements listed below need to be submitted before beginning the semester, and to be placed at a clinical site

 If you are unable to access documents here, please contact Gin Reynolds (greynolds@swtc.edu, 1.608.822.2648)